Kevinisagirl/Wikipedia-Revisions-1000-articleid-sample/README.md

 * Generate a list of unique article_ids
 * Aggregate attributes associated with each article_id

+# Web Scraping Wikipedia for Indicators
+See `/wikiscraper` folder

 # Analysis
 See this repo:
 initial random subsample of 1000 article ids - `1000revisions.rmd`